bgd-labs/aave-rewards-configuration/README.md

 Scripts generated...
 ```

-Via the CLI generator, scripts will be generated in the `./tests` directory which can be used to send transaction to the gnosis safe (ex.
-ALC Multi-sig) and emit calldata which can be manaully used to plug into the safe UI.
+Via the CLI generator, scripts will be generated in the `./tests` directory which can be used to emit calldata which can be manually used to plug into the safe UI.

 - To only emit calldata without sending any tx, following command could be run: `forge test --mp tests/UmbrellaRewardsTestBaseSep.t.sol --mt test_logCalldatas -vv`.

-- To propose tx to the gnosis safe backend, please have either the following vars in your `.env`: `PRIVATE_KEY` `SENDER` if you wish to propose via private-key or `MNEMONIC_INDEX` `LEDGER_SENDER` if it via the ledger.
-The address in `.env` should be a proposer of the ALC Muti-sig to do this else please use the calldata method.
-The following is an example command to be used to send tx via:
-  - private-key `forge test --mp tests/UmbrellaRewardsTestBaseSep.t.sol --mt test_sendTransactionViaPrivateKey -vv`
-  - ledger `forge test --mp tests/UmbrellaRewardsTestBaseSep.t.sol --mt test_sendTransactionViaLedger -vv`

-_Please note: the exact command will be generated on the comments of your tests, sending directly to the safe backend via private-key and ledger is an expirmental feature and might have some limitations._
+Please note: the exact command will be generated on the comments of your tests

 <br/>